How WebPurify Works with Content ManagersMay 1, 2018 | Image Moderation, UGC

 “This has become a mandatory role within many companies due to the explosion of user-generated content.
 Some brands have had this person for a long time and others, younger companies, have added the role as they became aware of its necessity with the popularity of UGC.
 The role used to be more focused on creating content, but has since evolved to managing new, incoming content as well.”

 What are they responsible for?

 “In order to be successful as a brand and capitalize on listening to your audience, whether that involves reviews, images or campaigns, a content manager is essential.
 They are managing the content piece of the company, a good portion of which is often UGC.
 They also wear the safety hat.

 Some clients even go so far as to have a role called Head of Safety.
 That’s something we hadn’t seen in the past.
 We started seeing this position with some of our sites that are targeting a younger audience in particular.
 In these cases, safety is important enough that Head of Safety is a full-time job.
 That’s literally all that someone does.”

 How does WebPurify help content managers?

 “We provide insight on unique ways to tackle a problem they may be facing.
 Oftentimes that solution is a hybrid of AI solutions and our live teams.
 Content moderation has always been a complicated field in regards to criteria-picking your battles with users and finding that line between them expressing themselves and you protecting your brand.
-This is where we really step in as a consultant to help brands and their directors of content navigate the content moderation process.
+This is where we really step in as a trust and safety consultant to help brands and their directors of content navigate the content moderation process.
 We ask the questions that they may not have considered to help create the right moderation criteria to keep their brand and users safe from various angles.”

 How is it beneficial for the team at WebPurify to collaborate directly with content managers vs. a CEO, for instance?